oneapi-src/oneAPI-samples/AI-and-Analytics/End-to-end-Workloads/README.md

 # End-to-End Samples for the Intel AI Tools

-The Intel AI Tools allow data scientists, AI developers, and researchers familiar Python* tools and frameworks to accelerate end-to-end data science and analytics pipelines on Intel® architectures.
+The Intel AI Tools give data scientists, AI developers, and researchers familiar Python* tools and frameworks to accelerate end-to-end data science and analytics pipelines on Intel® architectures.
 The components are built using oneAPI libraries for low-level